eetukarttunen/wp-back2top-plugin/README.md

 # Back2Top plugin for Wordpress

 **Back2Top** adds a customizable "back-to-top" button to your WordPress website, allowing users to easily scroll to the top of the page.

+I created this plugin originally just for fun during a weekend and some free time.
+The idea behind it came while working on a larger wordpress security -related project, which will be released later.

+This project

 ### Settings page:
 ![image](https://github.com/user-attachments/assets/12745e51-f7a4-4a0a-bf07-5ad8d42db66a)